Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

-\section{Emerging Applications, Challenges and Future Research Trends of RSMA}
+\section{Emerging Applications, Challenges, and Future Research Trends of RSMA}

-The appealing benefits of RSMA discovered for the multi-antenna BC have spawned an explosion of RSMA studies on its applications to and interplay with multifarious 5G/6G enabling communication techniques such as massive MIMO, IRS, VLC, UAV, joint communication and sensing, and satellite communications networks.
+As summarized in Table \ref{tab:commuSurveyApp}, the appealing benefits of RSMA discovered for the multi-antenna BC have spawned an explosion of RSMA studies investigating its applicability to and interplay with multifarious 5G/6G enabling communication techniques such as massive MIMO, IRS, visible light communication (VLC), UAV, joint communication and sensing, and satellite communications networks.
 Despite the substantial interest, the study of RSMA is still in its infancy.
-For all applications listed in Section \ref{sec:literatureReview}, there are numerous open problems in the categories of PHY layer design (such as coding and modulation, precoder design, receiver design), cross-layer design (such as joint scheduling and precoder design, sub-carrier allocation, large-scale networks, stochastic geometry analysis), performance analysis (such as throughput, bit error rate, outage probability), and so on.
-In this section, we summarize all emerging applications of RSMA and the research challenges for each application, followed by some potential research directions.
+For all applications listed in Section \ref{sec:literatureReview}, there are numerous open problems in the categories of PHY layer design (such as coding and modulation, precoder design, receiver design), cross-layer design (such as joint scheduling and precoder design, subcarrier allocation, large-scale networks, stochastic geometry analysis), performance analysis (such as throughput, bit error rate, outage probability), and so on.
+In this section, we summarize the applications of RSMA to enabling technologies in 6G, and the research challenges for each application, followed by some potential research directions.
 Subsequently, we discuss the standardization and implementation of RSMA.